propelorm/Propel2/documentation/documentation/06-transactions.markdown

 In this example, if something wrong happens while saving either one of the two accounts, an `Exception` is thrown, and the whole operation is rolled back.
 That means that the transfer is cancelled, with an insurance that the money hasn't vanished (that's the A in ACID, which stands for "Atomicity").
 If both account modifications work as expected, the whole transaction is committed, meaning that the data changes enclosed in the transaction are persisted in the database.

 Tip: In order to build a transaction, you need a connection object.
-The connection object for a Propel model is always available through `Propel::getConnection([ModelName]Peer::DATABASE_NAME)`.
+The connection object for a Propel model is always available through `Configuration::getInstance()->getConnection([ModelName]Peer::DATABASE_NAME)`.

 ## Denormalization And Transactions ##